 Much of the rules listed here can be changed by an internal political party process.
 Consequently, sometimes one political party will use one process while another political party uses a different process.
 This sometimes makes it difficult to track changes.
-This information is as up-to-date as possible as of January 2016.
-However, states and parties regularly make changes to their primary or caucus rules.
-If any of the information below has changed, please email us at info [at] fairvote.org and we will review our information and update it, if appropriate to do so.
+If any of the information below has changed, please email us at [email protected]

 In an open primary, voters of any affiliation may vote in the primary of any party.
 They cannot vote in more than one party's primary, although that prohibition can be difficult to enforce in the event a party has a primary runoff election.
 In many open primary states, voters do not indicate partisan affiliation when they register to vote.

 One area of contention in open primaries is "crossover" voting.
 It most often involves voters affiliated with one political party voting in the primary of another political party to influence that party's nomination.
-For example, if a district routinely elects the Democratic nominee, Republican voters may attempt to swing the Democratic primary election toward a more conservative nominee.
-Occasionally, there also are concerns about sabotage, or "party crashing," which involves partisans strategically voting for a weaker candidate in another party's primary in the hope that the opposition party will nominate a candidate who is easier to defeat in the general election.
+For example, if a district routinely elects the Democratic nominee, Republican voters may vote in the Democratic party primary to attempt to influence the outcome.
+This could be a good-faith attempt to select a more conservative Democratic nominee who would be palatable to the Republican voters, or it could be sabotage, an attempt to nominate a weaker candidate who is easier to defeat in the general election.

 In a closed primary, only voters registered with a given party can vote in that party's primary.
 States with closed primaries include party affiliation in voter registration so that the state has an official record of what party each voter is registered as.

-Closed primaries preserve a party's freedom of association by better ensuring that only bona fide members of the party influence who that party nominates, but critics claim that closed primaries can exacerbate the radicalization that often occurs at the primary stage, when candidates must cater to their party's "base" rather than the political center.
+Closed primaries preserve a party's freedom of association by better ensuring that only members of the party influence that party's nominees, but critics claim that closed primaries can exacerbate the radicalization that often occurs at the primary stage, when candidates must cater to their party's "base" rather than the political center.